pulpgrinder/passiflora/README.md

 What it *doesn't* do:

-* Require that you install 50 million dubious npm packages (or a whole freakin' Rust ecosystem, for the love of all that's holy)
+* Require that you install 50 million dubious npm packages (or a whole freakin' Rust ecosystem, for the love of all that's holy -- tauri, I'm looking in your direction)
 * Generate 60 petabyte binaries for a "Hello, world!" program
-* Engage in baroque configuration gymnastics -- no need to fool with those nasty-ass package.json scripts
+* Require baroque configuration gymnastics -- there's no need to fool with nasty-ass package.json scripts or even nastier-ass XML files.
+We won't even go into Gradle 🤮, the only good thing about which is that it's not Maven or Ant (Passiflora does *use* Gradle (technically gradlew) for Android builds, but you don't have to get the stench of it on you).

 ![Ur Doin' It Worng](doingitwrong.jpg)

 Passiflora uses the system's own web browser control rather than bundling an entire browser into the executable, like Electron.
 Bundling a web browser made sense back in the bad old days of incompatible browsers and highly-restricted web app functionality, but things have improved immensely since then.
 It's my belief that it's now preferable to work through or around whatever inconsistencies and shortcomings that remain than take the enormous hit of bundling an entire browser.
 Passiflora does do some native bridging (e.g., the Posix-like file system), and it's possible that more native bridging will be added in the future, but the plan is to continue doing everything with web technology that *can* be done with web technology.

-The Passiflora example code generates the following executable sizes:

-### Passiflora
+### Executable Size

 The sample program weighs 1.5 MB when built for macOS, 1.1 MB of which is accounted for by the .icns icon file, leaving around 400 KB for the actual binary executable.

-By comparison, the same program when built for macOS using Electron/Electron Forge weighs 211 MB.
+By comparison, the same program when built for macOS using Electron/Electron Forge weighs **211 MB**.
 Yikes!

 ---

-Electron and Electron Forge also install 342 (!) npm packages, and generate scads of deprecation/security warnings (and, yes, I'm following the installation/compilation instructions on the Electron website that are current as of today, March 7, 2026).
+Electron and Electron Forge also install 342 (!) npm packages, which generate scads of deprecation/security warnings (and, yes, I'm following the installation/compilation instructions on the Electron website that are current as of today, March 7, 2026).

 ## Prerequisites and Building